Software-Development-Group-Project/Watcher/README.md

 * Watcher backend will be created in django

 ## Watcher Model
-* Watcher model contains CNN models which will be used to detect and idetify
+* Watcher model contains CNN models which will be used to detect and identify